Nikhil5181/OnlinePharmacy/README.md

 BOOKING.

-Flow of that project (if you test on POSTMAN)
+Flow of this project (if you test on POSTMAN)
 - First we create the admin
 - second we carete the address
 - admin has reponsibility to create staff and medicalStore